Chapter 70. Other Provisions

 3VAC5-70-150.
 Wholesale alcoholic beverage sales; winery and brewery discounts, price-fixing; price increases; price discrimination; inducements.

-No increase shall take effect prior to 30 calendar days following the date on which the notice is postmarked; provided that the board may authorize such price increases to take effect with less than the aforesaid 30 calendar days' notice if a winery, brewery, bottler or importer so requests and demonstrates good cause therefor.
+No increase shall take effect prior to 30 calendar days following the date on which the notice is delivered, provided that the Virginia Alcoholic Beverage Control Authority (authority) may authorize such price increases to take effect with less than the 30-calendar-day notice if a winery, brewery, bottler, or importer so requests and demonstrates good cause therefor].

 The provisions of this subsection shall not apply in any case where the importer required to provide notice of a price increase and the wholesaler to whom notice is to be provided are the same person.

-C. No winery as defined in § 4.1-401 or brewery as defined in § 4.1-500 of the Code of Virginia shall discriminate in price of alcoholic beverages between different wholesale purchasers except where the difference in price charged by such winery or brewery is due to a bona fide difference in the cost of sale or delivery, or where a lower price was charged in good faith to meet an equally low price charged by a competing winery or brewery on a brand and package of like grade and quality.
-Where such difference in price charged to any such wholesaler does occur, the board may ask and the winery or brewery shall furnish written substantiation for the price difference.
+C. No winery as defined in § 4.1-401 of the Code of Virginia or brewery as defined in § 4.1-500 of the Code of Virginia shall discriminate in price of alcoholic beverages between different wholesale purchasers, except where the difference in price charged by such winery or brewery is due to a bona fide difference in the cost of sale or delivery or where a lower price was charged in good faith to meet an equally low price charged by a competing winery or brewery on a brand and package of like grade and quality.
+Where such difference in price charged to any such wholesaler does occur, the authority may ask and the winery or brewery shall furnish written substantiation for the price difference.

 D. No person holding a license authorizing the sale of alcoholic beverages at wholesale shall knowingly induce or receive a discrimination in price prohibited by subsection C of this section.